davidtong28/SNP-compR/README.md

 The `norm_merged.vcf` file contains a multi-VCF file with all mutation sites normalized (multiple mutations at the same site are counted in different lines), and is the desired input for this tool. `/path/to/reference/fasta` is the path to the fasta file of your reference genome.
 A separate annotated reference genome (in either long `GFF3` format, containing both annotation and FASTA data, or a short `GFF3` format file with a FASTA file) must be provided as input.

-## Running SNP-compR
+## Running SNPcompR
-You can either run `SNP-compR` as a do-it-all script, or manually call its functions however you wish.
+You can either run `SNPcompR` as a do-it-all script, or manually call its functions however you wish.
 ### Do-it-all script
 Under construction...
 ### Calling separate functions